-The Australian-American author Geraldine Brooks has written five works of outstanding historical fiction to date.
+The Australian-American author Geraldine Brooks has written six works of outstanding historical fiction to date.
 She began her career as a journalist, working as a foreign correspondent for the Wall Street Journal.
 In France, she met and married an American journalist and converted to Judaism.
 In addition to her novels, she has written three nonfiction books, two of them based on her years as a reporter.
 Her work has won several other literary awards in addition to the Pulitzer Prize for Fiction for March, her second novel.

 The titles below are arranged in chronological order by the date of publication.

 Year of Wonders (2001) – Geraldine Brooks’ outstanding novel about England and the Plague

 In Year of Wonders, Geraldine Brooks tackles the familiar territory of the bubonic plague, adding great emotional depth to the reader’s understanding of its impact and the now-alien setting in which it appeared.
 Read this book, and you’ll gain a new appreciation of both the virtues and the failings of Christianity as practiced in 17th Century England, and you’ll understand the depths of ignorance and superstition that reigned among the overwhelming majority of people living a mere three centuries ago.
 Be forewarned: this is not the story of the Black Death of the 14th Century but of a later outbreak of the plague.

 March (2005) – This Civil War novel brings hidden truths to light